 On August 10, 2020 an unusually strong and long-lasting line of thunderstorms, later determined a derecho, traveled over 700 miles throughout the Midwest inflicting catastrophic damage to hundreds of farms.

-The August 2020 derecho storm in the Midwest inflicted catastrophic damage to hundreds of farms.
-Some of that damage could have been prevented with grain bins rated to withstand higher wind speeds.
+Many grain bins, empty or nearly empty preparing for harvest, were severely damaged beyond repair.
+Some of the damage could have been prevented with grain bins rated to withstand higher wind speeds.

 Mitigating storm damage to farm buildings and their valuable contents is a big part of farm risk management.
-If high winds are a concern on your farm, stronger grain bins can protect your stored grain and the revenue potential it represents.
+If high winds are a concern on your farm, stronger grain bins can help protect your stored grain and the revenue potential it represents.